flevi29/refinement_list_bug/README.md

 npm start
 ```

-Observe: When selecting an item with a high count (1000+) and an item with a low
+Observe: When selecting an item with a high count (300+) like `Sík Sándor` and an item with a low
-count (somewhere between 1-10), the item with the low count will display 0.
+count (somewhere between 1-10) like `Sajó Géza`, the item with the low count will display 0.
 The
 item with the low count should be searched for.